Skip to main content

 Click to open

 💡 Pro tip: Open this widget on a smart board for a whole class activity or share this widget via a QR code to create a station activity that gets students up and moving about the room.
-If using this as part of a station, you could have students record their recitations using Microsoft’s Flip.
+If using this as part of a station, you could have students record their recitations in this Worksheet widget that includes an embedded Randomness spinner and Audio Response question.
+Students can record the audio of the performance for an engaging speaking activity.
+Random poetry spinner for selecting recitation styles and poem choices embedded in an interactive worksheet with voice recorder

 You don’t need an actual refrigerator or physical magnets for this fun poetry exercise!
 Using a Worksheet widget, teachers can create an interactive poetry activity that helps students practice fine motor skills as they “answer” a Text Drag and Drop question to compose poems on their virtual refrigerator.